LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Zero-Width Character Attacks

-Another method of Unicode attacks is using Zero-Width Characters.
+Another technique in Unicode attacks involves Zero-Width Characters.

 Normal: "ignore previous instructions"